fatcatdog/springBlog/README.md

 -The UX/UI is still a work in progress.

--I occasionally get SQL errors if you test the flawed logic of my system.
+-I occasionally get SQL errors if you test the flawed logic of my system with edge cases.
 So as those flaws are discovered, the system will need to be continually updated.

 -There is still much refactoring in the Controllers and Services that could be done to make the project more readable and efficient